top of page

 1 Timothy 6: Run to Righteousness

 Those who are slaves should respect their masters so that our teaching won't get a bad reputation (1 Timothy 6:1-2).
 This statement does not apply to wives obeying abusive husbands for the sake of the church's reputation.
 Wives are not slaves to husbands; in fact, women were often masters in charge of slaves and servants.
-Paul states otherwise that for those who are 'in Christ', there is no longer male and female.
+Paul states that for those who are 'in Christ', there is no longer male and female.
 The goal is to keep God's name honoured and not reviled by unbelievers.
 It is better for the reputation of the Christian church to condemn abusers than to protect them.

-In Paul's other letters, he refers to the Greco-Roman code of slaves obeying masters and immediately reforms it, saying that for those 'in Christ', masters likewise need to respect their slaves as brothers, since both serve the true Master in heaven (Colossians 4:1, Ephesians 6:9, Philemon 1:15-17).
+In Paul's authentic letters, he refers to the Greco-Roman code of slaves obeying masters and immediately reforms it, saying that for those 'in Christ', masters likewise need to respect their slaves as brothers, since both serve the true Master in heaven (Colossians 4:1, Ephesians 6:9, Philemon 1:15-17).

-Timothy is to avoid godless discussions and false teachings, which can lead people away from the faith.
-Timothy is to run away from such things and instead run towards righteousness, faithfulness, and holiness.
+1 Timothy closes by telling Timothy to be alert for false teachers or any teaching counter to what Paul wrote earlier.
+A sign of a false teacher is that they are greedy for money, making money their goal.
+The writer warns not to put hope in earthly wealth; the love of money is the root of evil.
+Timothy is to run away from godless discussions and false teachings, and instead run towards righteousness, faithfulness, and holiness.
 Timothy is reminded of his confession of faith in front of many witnesses to motivate him to obey what he has been taught (1 Timothy 6:11-16).
-The writer tells Timothy to protect the teachings that have been handed to him in and turn away from ideas that are falsely called knowledge (1 Timothy 6:20-21).
+The writer tells Timothy to protect the teachings that have been handed to him and turn away from ideas that are falsely called knowledge (1 Timothy 6:20-21).

 Conclusion

 In summary, this is a private letter to Timothy, who is in charge of the church in Ephesus.
-It may have been written after Paul's death, by a follower of Paul.
+It may have been written after Paul's death by a follower of Paul.
 It says to be alert for false teachers and remember Paul's teaching.
 Avoid discussions that can lead people away from the faith and run to things that lead to justice, faithfulness, and holiness.
 False teachers think they will gain money from godliness and have made money their goal.
 Paul says to be rich in good works and generous with others.
 This mirrors James in telling us to show our faith through our actions (James 2:17).
 It also echoes Jesus in telling them to build up treasure in heaven (1 Timothy 6:17-19).

 It opposes sexually exploitive or abusive behaviour by heterosexuals or homosexuals.
 It encourages women to learn correct doctrine so that they are less vulnerable to false teachers and alleviates a woman's fears of childbirth and temptation to turn to Artemis for safety.
-It gives many characteristics to watch for in selecting good church leaders.
+It gives many characteristics to watch for when selecting good church leaders.
 It does not prohibit anyone from leading or speaking based on gender.
 Timothy has travelled with Paul and been mentored by Paul and knows that Paul commends women as co-workers.
-Women and men are both called to act on God's call on their lives.
-It encourages women and men to be good managers of wealth, taking care of widows, and managing their households.
+Women and men are both called to act on God's call in their lives.
+It encourages women and men to be good managers of wealth, taking care of one another and managing their households.
 It encourages Timothy to live in godliness, to stop the community from spreading false doctrine, and to teach them to live in godliness.

 Sources: